 Patool – A Portable Command Line Archive File Manager

-As you may know, there are multitude of archiving tools to manage dozens of archiving file formats.
+There are multitude of archiving tools to manage dozens of archiving file formats.
 Each tool has its own commands and parameters.
 If your system has GUI installed, there won’t be a problem to manage archive files.
 Just right click the zip files and click extract or extract files.
 Likewise, right click on any folder or file and choose Compress to compress them.
 On the contrary, if you have a system with only CLI, you will have to memorize all commands and parameters for managing different archive format files.
 This can be little difficult and unnecessary too.
+No worries!
 Meet Patool, a portable command line archive file manager that supports almost all archive formats.
+In a nutshell, we don’t need to install numerous archive managers.
+Patool is just enough to do all sort of archiving stuffs.

 The list of supported archive file formats are given below.